jerodb/auth0-react-login-control/README.md

 ## How to use it
 - First you need to create an [Auth0 account](https://auth0.com/).
 There you will get the required credentials.

-- Import LoginControl component and place it where you want the login widget to be shown.
-You need to pass a config prop to LoginControl with an object containing the required Auth0 credentials and params.
-LoginControl component will automatically take care of starting, renewing and verifying the user session.
+- Import **LoginControl** component and place it where you want the login widget to be shown.
+You need to pass a **config** prop to **LoginControl** with an object containing the required Auth0 credentials and params. **LoginControl** component will automatically take care of starting, renewing and verifying the user's session.

 ```
 import React from 'react'